Engine House No. 6 (Columbus, Ohio): History

 The building was completed in 1892 and decommissioned as a fire station in 1966.
 The station was in continuous service in that period, except during the Great Flood of 1913, when floodwaters reached its second story windows.
 A previous flood, in 1897, only formed several feet of water in its cellar.
 The building was offered for sale in 1967.
 William C. Rea purchased it that year for $48,000; he expressed plans to house an electronics store, drive-in Christian film office, and possibly a museum of the history of Franklinton.
 The building was home to Jimmy Rea Electronics from 1975 to 2014.

 It was purchased by the Columbus Metropolitan Housing Authority (CMHA) in 2014, which built a housing project on the site, just east of the fire station.
 The station was planned to become the offices of Heritage Ohio, which sought a $1–2 million renovation around 2016, including for its first floor to be used for retail or a restaurant.
 Heritage Ohio and the housing authority successfully nominated the building to the National Register of Historic Places in 2016.
 In 2019, the Columbus Historical Society joined Heritage Ohio in a $450,000 purchase agreement, though by July 2020, Heritage Ohio decided the cost to obtain it was too high amid the 2020 coronavirus pandemic.
 The organization instead plans to move into part of the Ohio History Center, leaving the Columbus Historical Society to acquire the building.
 The 2019 agreement was terminated and the fire station was put on the market in September 2020.
 It received several bids above $450,000, though the CMHA took the building off the market again, preferring the building be purchased by the historical society if possible.
 The Columbus Historical Society raised funds in an attempt to purchase it.
 The society announced its successful acquisition of the building in November 2021.

 Status

-The station is one of about twelve built or reconstructed in the city in the 1890s.
+The station is one of about twelve built or reconstructed in the city in the 1880s to 1890s.
 Of these, seven remain, though in various conditions.
 Engine House No. 6 is in one of the best conditions, with its interior layout and construction materials largely as originally built.
 It is also only one of two remaining John Flynn-designed fire stations in Columbus; originally there were six.
-The other 1890s stations in Columbus include:
+The other remaining early stations in Columbus are: